logo

-This technical discussion enquires on the speed organizations may find by modernizing legacy applications in real time and the qualities we should seek from our platforms.
+This technical discussion enquires on the speed organisations may find by modernising legacy applications in real time and the qualities we should seek from our platforms.

 The question of legacy applications is one of the first challenges a CIO is asked to tackle—but modern advancements can help enormously.
 What technology do you require?
-How do you prioritize which legacy systems you modernize?
-And what do CIOs and technology leaders want from partners and vendors to help them fully activate the benefits of modernization?
+How do you prioritise which legacy systems you modernise?
+And what do CIOs and technology leaders want from partners and vendors to help them fully activate the benefits of modernisation?

 With Technology Journalist and Editor Mark Chillingworth moderating, the speakers of the roundtable debate include: